algolia/react-instantsearch/docgen/src/guide/Styling_widgets.md

 ### Via CDN

-The themes are available on jsdeliver:
+The themes are available on jsdelivr:

 unminified: